Sin (mythology): Other lunar deities

 In Hittite and Luwian sources the logographic writings ^{d}30 and ^{d}EN.ZU were used to render the name of the Anatolian moon god Arma.
 As noted by Piotr Taracha, while ^{d}30 was also used to represent the name of the Hattian moon god Kašku in the corresponding version of the myth The Moon that Fell from Heaven, it is improbable that it designates him in cultic texts, as he was a deity of little relevance in Hattian and Hittite religion.

 In Emar, ^{d}30 might have been used as a logogram to represent the name of the local god Saggar, who in addition to fulfilling a lunar role was also the divine personification of the Sinjar Mountains.
 Both he and Sin (Suinu) were worshiped in Ebla in the third millennium BCE, possibly with each representing a different lunar phase.
 It has been suggested that the logogram ^{d}EN.ZU designated Saggar in this city, but according to Alfonso Archi this is unlikely.
 Lunar character is sometimes also proposed for a further Eblaite deity, Hadabal (^{d}NI-da-KUL), though Archi similarly disagrees with this view.
 However, he does accept the possibility that the theophoric name of a king of Ibubu mentioned in an Eblaite text, Li-im-^{d}EN.ZU, a different deity than Sin was meant.

-The logogram ^{d}30 was also used to render the name of the Elamite moon deity, possibly to be identified with Napir, though Manfred Krebernik notes that in one case the name Nannar appears to be attested in Elamite contex, specifically in an inscription of Shilhak-Inshushinak.
+The logogram ^{d}30 was also used to render the name of the Elamite moon deity, possibly to be identified with Napir, though Manfred Krebernik notes that in one case the name Nannar appears to be attested in Elamite context, specifically in an inscription of Shilhak-Inshushinak.